tupilabs/speaklikeabrazilian.com/README.md

 $ bundle exec jekyll serve -w --incremental
 ```

+GitHub Actions are used to build and deploy the site and to update the search index.

+Dependabot is also used to scan for vulnerabilities and updates.

 ## Deploy

 Pushing to GitHub is the only requirement to update the site.
 We have a GitHub action that publishes